KuanqiCai/Reading-Notes/AI相关/Machine Learning.md

     - Keep all the features, but reduce the magnitude of parameters $\theta_j$
     - Regularization works well when we have a lot of slightly useful features.
+    - A strategy to increase train error and decrease validation error

 - Cost function